rgdavies92/used-car-value/README.md

 # Data Acquisition

 The data for this project came from [autotrader.co.uk](https://www.autotrader.co.uk/).
-Although AutoTradader do have an API, access is only permitted with a commercial contract.
+Although AutoTrader do have an API, access is only permitted with a commercial contract.
 As such, the project data had to be obtained through use of a web scraper.
 Figure 1 below describes a typical search result on autotrader.co.uk

 <br>
 <p align="center" width="100%">